-- a.
+a.
 Find the exponential growth function that models the data for 1970 through 2000.

-- Plug in what you know

-- Use any known point to solve for r
+Consider x-values for the years - what is the principal (starting) value?
+Use any known point to solve for r b.

-b.
 By which year will the minimum wage reach \$7.50 per hour?